-(1) Restricted shares of common stock, subject to a performance condition intended to achieve tax deductibility under Section 162(m) of the Code.
-The award vests in equal installments on February 26th of each of the years 2017 through 2019, subject to continued service to the Company and subject to achieving a certain level of net income in fiscal 2016.
+- (1) Time-based restricted stock, subject to a performance condition intended to achieve tax deductibility under Section 162(m) of the Code.
+The award vests in equal installments on March 3rd of each of the years 2018 through 2020, subject to continued service to the Company and the achievement of a certain level of consolidated net income in fiscal 2017. - (2) Performance-based restricted stock subject to fiscal 2018 operating earnings Targets measured at the end of fiscal 2018.
+Determination of earned awards is subject to the completion of the audited consolidated financial statements for fiscal 2018.
+The earned shares will vest subject to continued service with the Company through March 3, 2020. - (3) The fair value of stock-denominated awards is based on the closing price of our common stock of \$25.28 per share on the grant date of March 3, 2017.

-Adjustment to Prior Awards

-In fiscal 2016 the Compensation Committee recommended and the Board approved an adjustment to the 2012 performance grant that was based on the Company's return on invested capital for fiscal 2014 after it was determined that each recipient was entitled to 5% more of the grant.
-The adjustment resulted in an additional distribution of 2,130 shares to Mr. Raines, 900 shares to Mr. Lloyd, 1,335 shares to Mr. DeMatteo, 1,275 shares to Mr. Bartel and 645 shares to Mr. Mauler.

-(2) Performance-based restricted stock subject to two-year net income measured at the end of a two-year performance period ending fiscal 2017.
-Determination of earned awards subject to the completion of the audited consolidated financial statements for fiscal 2017.
-The earned shares will vest subject to continued service with the Company through February 3, 2019.

-(3) The fair value of stock-denominated awards is based on the closing price of our common stock of \$30.54 per share on the grant date of February 26, 2016.